Diabetes and pregnancy: Diabetes pregnancy management

 Blood glucose levels in pregnant women should be regulated as strictly as possible.
-During the first weeks of pregnancy less insulin treatment is required due to tight blood sugar control as well as the extra glucose needed for the growing fetus.
+During the first weeks of pregnancy, less insulin treatment is required due to tight blood sugar control as well as the extra glucose needed for the growing fetus.
 At this time basal and bolus insulin may need to be reduced to prevent hypoglycemia.
 Frequent testing of blood sugar levels is recommended to maintain control.
-As the fetus grows and weight is gained throughout the pregnancy, the body produces more hormones which may cause insulin resistance and the need for more insulin.
-At this time it is important for blood sugar levels to remain in range as the baby will produce more of its own insulin to cover its mother's higher blood sugar level which can cause fetal macrosomia.
-During delivery, which is equivalent to exercise, insulin needs to be reduced again or hyperglycemia can occur.
-After the baby is delivered and the days following, there are no more hormones from the placenta which demanded more insulin, therefore insulin demand is decreased and gradually returns to normal requirements.
+As the fetus grows and weight is gained throughout the pregnancy, the body produces more hormones, which may cause insulin resistance and the need for more insulin.
+At this time, it is important for blood sugar levels to remain in range as the baby will produce more of its own insulin to cover its mother's higher blood sugar level, which can cause fetal macrosomia.
+During delivery, which is equivalent to exercise, insulin needs to be reduced again, or hyperglycemia can occur.
+After the baby is delivered and the days following, there are no more hormones from the placenta that demand more insulin; therefore, insulin demand is decreased and gradually returns to normal requirements.

-Diabetes mellitus may be effectively managed by appropriate meal planning, increased physical activity and properly-instituted insulin treatment.
+Diabetes mellitus may be effectively managed by appropriate meal planning, increased physical activity, and properly instituted insulin treatment.
 Some tips for controlling diabetes in pregnancy include: